Día de Muertos

-Día de los Muertos, or Day of the Dead, is celebrated throughout Mexico and many other Latin American countries, and among Latino communities in other places.
-The holiday typically begins October 31 and continues through November 2.
+Día de Muertos, or Day of the Dead, is celebrated throughout Mexico and many other Latin American countries, and among Latino communities in other places.
+The holiday typically begins Oct.
+31 and continues through Nov.
+2.

-The 2017 Disney Pixar movie "Coco" introduced the holiday and some of its traditions to legions of kids, showing both somber and celebratory aspects.
+The 2017 Disney Pixar movie "Coco" introduced the holiday and some of its traditions to legions of kids, portraying both its somber and celebratory aspects.